waleeddaud/DagStorm/README.md

 ### ✅ 3.
 Store in Supabase

-- Uses SQLAlchemy with PostgreSQL dialect to `UPSERT` the data.
+- Supabase client to store the data.
 - Conflict key: `timestamp_utc` to avoid duplicates.
 - Writes to a `weather_data` table hosted on Supabase.